peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-True if the objects are equal; otherwise, false.
+True if this object and another object are equal; otherwise, false.

 ### Equals